justeattakeaway/pie/apps/pie-docs/src/foundations/typography/code.md

     order: 4
 ---
 ## The JETSansDigital Fontpack

-On JET Platforms, we use our custom font `JETSansDigital`.
-The full fontpack for these fonts [can be downloaded here](https://d30v2pzvrfyzpo.cloudfront.net/fonts/jetsansdigital-fontpack.zip). we recommend that you use the fonts via CDN, and they are all available on these links:
+On JET platforms, we use our custom font `JETSansDigital`.
+The full fontpack for these fonts [can be downloaded here](https://d30v2pzvrfyzpo.cloudfront.net/fonts/jetsansdigital-fontpack.zip).
+We recommend that you use the fonts via CDN and they are all available on these links:

 ```shell
 # For the base subset